yuanxizhang/yuanxizhang.github.io/_posts/2020-12-10-a_react_quiz_app_for_developers.markdown

 1. The Flashcard app
 2. The Quiz app
 3. The Job Ssearch app
-4. The Problems and Solutions app
+4. The Coding Problems and Solutions app

-*  The Flashcard app, the Quiz app, and the Problems and Solutions app use React with Hooks as its state management tool.
+*  The Flashcard app, the Quiz app, and the Problems and Solutions app use Hooks as its state management tool.
-*  The Job Search app uses React with Redux as its state management tool.
+*  The Job Search app uses Redux as its state management tool.

-There is a JobsSearch component in JobsContainer to filter jobs by job title and location.
+When the container components are ready, we add child components inside the each container components.
+We want to add a JobsSearch component in JobsContainer to filter jobs by job title and location.

 ## Connect your React App to a REST API